 The load balancer must have at least one node.
 You can add or remove nodes at any time to meet your traffic needs.

 The quantity and size of the load balancers you can have on your account depends on your account’s resource limits.
 We use dynamic resource limits to protect our platform against bad actors.
-Currently, you can’t check your resource limit for load balancers, but you can contact support if you reach the limit and need to increase it.
-We are working on features that allow you to review this limit in the control panel.
+To request a limit increase, contact support.
+If you are a team owner or resource modifier, you can check your resource limits and request an increase on the Resource Limits page in the DigitalOcean Control Panel.

 Forwarding Rules